moneroguides/1x02-setting-up-your-own-node/script.md

 As you can see from the messages, we are now syncing the blockchain to your computer!

 This is a pretty lengthy process so be prepared.
-You can take a break from it whenever you like by using the command *Ctrl + C* to cancel the operation.
+You can take a break from it whenever you like by using the command *Ctrl + C*.
+This command will cancel the operation.
 To start it again from where you left off, simply follow the same process.

 Currently we are only leaching the blockchain from the P2P network and sharing is caring after all, so we'll want to enable seeding as well, right?

-To do this, we're going to have to set special rules in the firewall to allow incoming connections for the p2p port, **`18080`** on computer and router
+To do this, we're going to have to set special rules in the firewall to allow incoming connections for the p2p port, **`18080`** on our computers and router

-This may or may not be technically possible for you.
-This will all depend on your ISP and your administrative access to the router.
+This may or may not be technically possible for you, as it depends on your ISP and your administrative access to the router.

 The following two sections will cover Linux and Windows independently, so please head to the appropriate section.
 As for routers, please take a look at your manufacturers recommendations.
 If you're currently using a VPN, please take a look at our video *Using Monero With Enhanced Privacy* as things will be a little bit different for you.